- ISBN/SKU: 9781612510781

 Captain George Galdorisi, USN (Ret.)is a naval aviator who began his writing career in 1978 with an article in Proceedings.
 His Navy career included four command tours and five years as a carrier strike group chief of staff.
-He has written seven books previously, including the New York Times best seller, Tom Clancy Presents: Act of Valor, the novelization of the Bandito Brothers/Relativity Media film starring U.S. Navy SEALs.
+He has written several books previously, and co-authored, with Naval Institute Press author Dick Couch, the New York Times best seller, Tom Clancy Presents: Act of Valor, the novelization of the Bandito Brothers/Relativity Media film starring U.S. Navy SEALs, and Tom Clancy’s Op-Center: Out of the Ashes which will be published in May 2014.
 He is currently the director of the Corporate Strategy Group at the Navy’s C4ISR Center of Excellence in San Diego, California.
 For more information on The Kissing Sailor and other books by Capt.
 Galdorisi, please visit www.georgegaldorisi.com.

 David Hartman was the original, and for over 11 years, host of Good Morning America.
 He writes and produces numerous programs about the history of military aviation and space and has earned two national News and Documentary Emmys for writing and the Aviation/Space Writers Association Journalism Award.

 Watch George Galdorisi's interview on the Travel Channel's Monumental Mysteries